Just-Some-Bots/MusicBot/_docs/using/commands.md

 {% endhighlight %}
 <strong>Description:</strong><br>
 Display information about cache storage or clear cache according to configured limits.<br>
-Using update option will scan the cache for external changes before displaying details.
+Using update option will scan the cache for external changes before displaying details.<br>

 </details>

 <details>